-From Nora Ephron's hilarious musings on motherhood to Jenny Offill's heart-wrenchingly beautiful thoughts on marriage to Toni Morrison's masterful portrayal of friendship's complexities, the books on this list lend a particular perspective to womanhood that all thirty-somethings can appreciate at this moment in their lives.
-Ranging from timeless classics to enlightening memoirs and works of contemporary fiction, here are nine life-changing books to read in your 30s.
+From Nora Ephron's hilarious musings on motherhood to Jenny Offill's heart-wrenchingly beautiful thoughts on marriage to Toni Morrison's masterful portrayal of friendship's complexities, the books on this list lend a particular perspective to womanhood that all 30-somethings can appreciate at this moment in their lives.
+Ranging from timeless classics to enlightening memoirs and works of contemporary fiction, here are 12 life-changing books to read in your 30s.

 Reading Nora Ephron's laugh-out-loud funny, tell-it-like-it-is honest, surprisingly moving book should be considered a rite of passage for every woman in her thirties.